openvinotoolkit/model_server/docs/multiple_models_mode.md

          mapping_config.json
 ```

-Here the numerical values depict the version number of the model.
+The numerical values represent the version number of the model.